-The pretty little town of San Rafael (also known as Sant Rafael de Sa Creu) is ideal for families and anyone seeking for a calm and relaxed holiday or second home away from the non-stop activity of the bigger resorts.
+The pretty little town of San Rafael (also known as Sant Rafael de Sa Creu) is ideal for families and anyone seeking for a calm and relaxed second property away from the non-stop activity of the bigger resorts.
+Sant Rafael property offers just that prospect.

 It is situated off the main road between Sant Antoni and Eivissa, near the island’s west coast.
 Despite its location, San Rafael manages to retain a tranquil atmosphere and traditions.
 And whilst ancient customs are still present, it is still a modern neighbourhood providing everything needed for the 21st -century living.